Price Action Trading Strategies for 2021 - System, Patterns & Course

 Have you ever taken a chart in Tradingview or Zerodha and:

 Do you think you would be able to trade?
+Some traders may ask how to trade in the stock market then?

 It might look impossible, but don’t forget most of the indicators derive their existence from one thing – ‘PRICE.’